aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 The capacity will only be needed to be specified if the provisioning mode is not on-demand.
 By defaut, the mode will be on-demand.

-The write capacity for table, replicas or gsis can only be specified with an autoscaling configuration.
+The write capacity for table, replicas or GSIs can only be specified with an autoscaling configuration.
 Whereas, the read capacity can either be with a fixed capacity unit or with an autoscaling cofiguration.

 So, having an enum like class for these two modes, users will have,